Course Exemptions (Transfer Credit)

 Students granted course exemptions must maintain full-time status, meaning you must remain registered in at least 4.0 full-credit equivalents per academic year.
 Therefore, it may be necessary to forfeit exemption(s) if the exemption(s) would result in a course load of fewer than 4.0 full-credit equivalents.

-For the 2024-25 academic year, exemption may be considered for:
+Exemption may be considered for:

 • PHM240H1 The Science of Pharmacotherapy is equivalent to University of Toronto PHC420H1.
 Students from a Pharmaceutical Chemistry program at other universities may also be considered on a case-by-case basis.